Free AI Tools for Excel to Help You Save Time

 • Limited offline functionality: Kimi requires an internet connection, so it can't work offline like desktop Excel.

-Interface of Kimi's AI tool for Excel
+Interface of Kimi's AI tool for Excel - best ai tool for excel

 How to use Kimi: Step by step